GluuFederation/docs-ce-prod/3.1.2/source/authn-guide/intro.md

 Learn how to [configure social login](./passport.md).

 ## Default Authentication Mechanism
-In oxTrust, you can navigate to `Configuration` > `Manage Authentication` > `Default Authentication` to specify the default authentication mechanism for two use cases:
+In oxTrust, navigate to `Configuration` > `Manage Authentication` > `Default Authentication` to specify the default authentication mechanism for two use cases:

 1. Default acr: this is the default authentication mechanism exposed to all applications that sends users to your Gluu Server for sign-in.
 Unless an app specifically requests a different form of authentication using the OpenID Connect `acr_value` (as specified [below](#multiple-authentication-mechanisms)), users will receive the form of authentication specified in this field.